 All applicants are required to submit official test scores from either the SAT or the ACT.
 In addition to using the results to evaluate applicants for admission, the scores are used in course selection and placement.
-Applicants will receive no more than 30 semester hours of advanced standing based on CLEP, IB, AICE and/or AP Tests.
+Applicants will receive no more than 30 semester hours of advanced standing based on AP, AICE, CAPE, CLEP and/or IB tests.